ava-labs/core-vm-modules/packages/evm-module/README.md

 ## Overview

-The evm-module package implements the core logic for the EVM (Ethereum Virtual Machine) module.
+This package implements the core logic for the EVM (Ethereum Virtual Machine) module.

 ## Installation